azzamsa/dotfiles/_docs/install.md

 - Debian + GNOME

+## ⚠️ Before Migration

+Look for what to backup in your notes.
+See "What To Backup?".

 ## Preparing The ISO image

 Go to the distro’s website and download the **GNOME-flavored LIVE ISO**, then copy it to your Ventoy USB stick.